Aldwinny/java-music-player/README.md

 - An option to change the theme of the application
 - A way to select the folder where the music is to be taken from
 - Ability to play WAV files

+## Running

+After building with <code>gradlew fatJar</code>, it can be ran using <code>java -jar -Xdebug -agentlib:jdwp="transport=dt_socket,server=y,suspend=n,address=5000" music-player-all.jar</code> where music-player-all.jar is the output JAR file.
+It will attempt to find disc.gif and icon.png in the resources folder in the same root directory.
+Due to my lack of knowledge during the time, only a JAR file can be built.
+It also doesn't immediately run when clicked.